SovereignCloudStack/website/_i18n/en/_posts/blog/2024-05-13-cost-of-making-an-openstack-cluster-scs-compliant.md

 Yaook is a lifecycle management tool for OpenStack which leverages a Kubernetes cluster (provided by [Yaook K8s](https://yaook.gitlab.io/k8s/)) to deploy and manage OpenStack components by means of the [Yaook Operator](https://docs.yaook.cloud/handbook/user-guide.html#introduction-to-yaook-operator).
+For the bare-metal production deployment we additionally used [Yaook Bare Metal](https://gitlab.com/yaook/metal-controller) to deploy and manage server hardware, including rollout and configuration of operating systems, networks and disks.

+This test setup is represented in the following visualization provided in the Yaook documentation:

+TODO(martinmo): move picture to _assets

+![Yaook Architecture Overview](https://docs.yaook.cloud/_images/overview.drawio.svg "Yaook Architecture Overview")

 At the time of writing, a vanilla Yaook deployment is not SCS compliant and, as such, it is the ideal playground for our evaluation.
 Even better: the lessons we learned while adopting IaaS standards in these deployments can be easily transferred to other OpenStack deployments which do not use Yaook.
-This test setup is represented in the following visualization provided in the Yaook documentation:

-![Yaook Architecture Overview](https://docs.yaook.cloud/_images/overview.drawio.svg "Yaook Architecture Overview")

-The virtualized test setup was tricky to handle, which is not surprising, after all it is a nested OpenStack deployment.
-The standards required by the SCS could still be applied to this setup, but not all of them could be tested with the available test scripts.

-For the bare-metal production deployment we used [Yaook Bare Metal](https://gitlab.com/yaook/metal-controller) to deploy and manage server hardware, including rollout and configuration of operating systems, networks and disks.
-This setup helped us identify additional problems with our configuration in general and allowed us to test applying the standards on a setup without an additional layer of virtualization.
-In the end, this setup was moved to another physical location and will provide the first SCS-compliant cluster of Cloud&Heat Technologies GmbH built with Yaook.

-In retrospective, using Yaook for this kind of deployment allowed us to quickly set up an OpenStack cluster and focus on the adoption of SCS standards in this cluster.

 ## Required standards